Board of Directors

 Dick is a Regional Vice President with Primerica, as an independent contractor in financial services since 1985.
 He was the first Director of the Sandy, Oregon, Senior Center/ Recreation Department (1974-1979); a recreation supervisor for the City of Vancouver Parks and Recreation Department, managing senior programs/community centers (1979-1984); served as a Region 10 delegate to the National Institute of Senior Centers/ National Council On The Aging; and was appointed to an Administration On Aging Task Force in Washington D.C. for senior center development as a rural senior center representative.

-In 2017 Dick founded the Senior Heroes Awards, to recognize annually individuals and organizations who do exemplary work for seniors in Southwest Washington.
 He is past President of the Board of Directors for CDM Caregiving Services, a Vancouver, Washington, based non-profit that provides in-home care and adult day care services for the elderly and disabled.
-Recently, Dick has served on a five member citizens advisory committee for the Building Communities Fund/Washington Department of Commerce.
-The Committee advises the State Legislature on biennium capital budget funding for Washington nonprofit capital projects.
 He holds a B.S. in Psychology from Portland State University; an M.S. in Recreation and Park Management from the University of Oregon; and was a graduate trainee in gerontology at the University of Oregon Center for Gerontology.

 Howard Klink